Manaka-Saito/unit1/Project/main.md

 ## Success Criteria

-1. The notepad should accept user input to perform basic operations (storing memo).
+1. The notepad should accept user input to perform basic operations (adding memo, deleting memo and viewing memo).
-   **[Issue Tackled]**: **: "postit notes which are visible to all employees"
+   **[Issue Tackled]**: **: "employees use websites that can access all the passwords using a password that is open to everyone within the company."

 2. The notepad should give appropriate feedback.

-3. If the user enters the secret code ("hello123"), the program will change modes and act as a password manager.
+3. If the user enters the secret code (username"hotel"), the program will change modes and act as a password manager.
 [Issue Tackled]
-    The main concern of my client at the moment is the multiple passwords
+4. In password manager mode, the user should be able to

-4. In password manager mode, the user should be able to:
+5. In password manager mode, the user should be able to:
    - Add a password (for example, for a website).
    - View the stored passwords (only if they re-enter the secret code).

-5. Save passwords permanently and securely.
+6. Save passwords permanently and securely.

-6. Use the terminal to interact with the user.
+7. Use the terminal to interact with the user.